-If you're an avid ingredient label reader like me, you've probably seen "evaporated cane juice" on just about every packaged food product in the health food store.
+If you're an avid ingredient label reader like me, you've probably seen "evaporated cane sugar" or "evaporated cane juice" on just about every packaged food product in the health food store.
 Many people ask me whether it's any better than refined white sugar.
 I have spent many hours researching the answer to that question and have some interesting information to share.

 In the true sense of the term, "evaporated cane juice" or "evaporated cane sugar" would simply mean that the sugarcane juice has been evaporated, leaving the sugar crystals with their nutrients still intact.
 However, that is not the case for the type of "evaporated cane juice" that is being used in food products.
 According to the CEO of ASSURKKAR Sugar Company in Costa Rica, which provides raw sugar to U.S. companies, the term is wrongly used in the food industry, "prostituted" as he put it.
 "Nowadays the food companies are trying to sell more 'natural' products, so they use the most impressive or high impact wording to call the customer's attention", he said.

 When it comes down to it, the kind of sugar that is wrongly called "evaporated cane juice" and white sugar are not much different.
 The subtle difference in composition between the two is simply the "evaporated cane juice" (ECJ) has a smidge more vitamin A, C and calcium (in a 100 gram sample).
 However, neither of these amounts are anywhere near what exists in the natural sugar cane or the true form of evaporated cane juice, called Rapadura or Sucanat (more on that in a bit).